Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 ## Coercion

 The following coercions are available for `G::PermGroup` parent objects.
-Each of the method performs basic sanity checks on the input which can be switched off by the second argument.
+Each of the methods perform basic sanity checks on the input which can be switched off by the second argument.

 ```julia
 (G::PermGroup)()
 ```
-returns the identity element of `G`.
+> Return the identity element of `G`.

 ```julia
 (G::PermGrup)(::Vector{<:Integer}[, check=true])
 ```
-turns a vector od integers into a permutation (performing conversion, if necessary).
+> Turn a vector od integers into a permutation (performing conversion, if necessary).

 ```julia
 (G::PermGroup)(::perm{<:Integer}[, check=true])
 ```
-coerces a permutation `p` into group $G$ (performing the conversion, if necessary).
+> Coerce a permutation `p` into group $G$ (performing the conversion, if necessary).
-If `p` is already an element of `G` no copy is performed.
+> If `p` is already an element of `G` no copy is performed.

 ```julia
 (G::PermGroup)(::String[, check=true])
 ```
-parses the string input e.g. copied from the output of GAP.
+> Parse the string input e.g. copied from the output of GAP.
-The method is the same as `perm"..."` macro.
+> The method uses the same logic as `perm"..."` macro.
-The string is sanitized and checked for disjoint cycles.
+> The string is sanitized and checked for disjoint cycles.
-Both `string(p)` (if `setpermstyle(:cycles)`) and `string(cycles(p))` are valid input for this method.
+> Both `string(p::perm)` (if `setpermstyle(:cycles)`) and `string(cycles(p::perm))` are valid input for this method.

 ```julia
 (G::PermGroup{T})(::CycleDec{T}[, check=true]) where T
 ```
-turns a cycle decomposition object into a permutation.
+> Turn a cycle decomposition object into a permutation.

 ## Comparison